kaishin/redalemeden.com/content/posts/2021-12-26-picking-up-svelte/index.md

   - Front-end
 ---

-In the latest installment of my static site generation escapades, I picked up [Svelte](https://svelte.dev), a relatively new Web framework (2016) with an increased focus on developer experience and performance.
+In this latest installment of my static site generation escapades, I will pick up [Svelte](https://svelte.dev), a relatively new Web framework (2016) with an increased focus on developer experience and performance.

 [My dissatisfaction with Gatsby](https://redalemeden.com/microblog/post-1627249229000) has left me looking for alternatives, including writing my own in Swift—a daunting task given the long list of features I need to support for this website.
-I also briefly considered [Eleventy](https://www.11ty.dev), [Next.js](https://nextjs.org), [Hugo](https://gohugo.io), and [Gridsome](https://gridsome.org), but none made the right blend of compromises for my use case, nor allowed configuration to remedy that.
+I also considered [Eleventy](https://www.11ty.dev), [Next.js](https://nextjs.org), [Hugo](https://gohugo.io), and [Gridsome](https://gridsome.org), but none made the right blend of compromises for my use case, nor allowed configuration to remedy that.

 One of the main selling points of Svelte is how it does away with the virtual DOM approach popularized by *React.js*.
 Instead, the framework generates vanilla JavaScript during build time, which in turn directly manipulates the DOM as the application state changes on the client.
 This means that your production code will be depedency-free and will have a smaller resource footprint as a result.